AllenInstitute/vis/docs/authenticating.md

 3. You'll also need to Configure SSO for the Allen Institute organization for the token to work.

-4. Add the PAT to your `~/.npmrc` file.
+4. Add the PAT to the `~/.npmrc` file in your **home directory**.
 If you don't have an `~/.npmrc` file, create one.
+(This file is different from the `.npmrc` files in each repository, _which get committed_, so be sure you're putting your token in the right place.)
 Add the following line to the file, replacing `YOUR_PAT` with the PAT you created in the previous step:

 ```
 //npm.pkg.github.com/:_authToken=YOUR_PAT
 ```

 ## Authenticating in GitHub Actions or Another CI/CD Pipeline
-If you have a CI/CD pipeline outside of GitHub Actions, do teh following to authenticate:
+If you have a CI/CD pipeline outside of GitHub Actions, do the following to authenticate:

 1. Follow the instructions for generating a PAT in the previous section.